Caswell County, North Carolina: Economic history (1800-2020s)

-By 1950, Caswell County reached a peak of 20,870 inhabitants, which was not surpassed until the 2000 census.
-The economic upswing of the 1950s saw new businesses entering the area.
-This included the opening of a meatpacking operation in 1956 in the county's southwest corner.
-Between the mid-1950s and mid-1980s, the county also attracted textile mills to Yanceyville.
-Such growth enabled the local government to broaden its tax base and see increases in public revenue.
+By 1950, the county reached a peak population of 20,870, a figure that would not be surpassed until the 2000 census.
+The economic upswing of the 1950s brought new businesses to the area, including the opening of a meatpacking operation in 1956 in the county’s southwest corner.

+Between the mid-1950s and mid-1980s, several textile mills opened in Yanceyville.
+Royal Textile Mills, for example, restarted operations in 1975 and later supplied major customers, including the U.S. military This growth broadened the local tax base and increased public revenue.